perfanalytics/pose2sim/Content/paper.md

 Other parameters can be specified, such as:\
 • The minimum likelihood (given by `OpenPose` for each detected keypoint) below which a 2D point will not be taken into account for triangulation.\
 • The maximum in reprojection error above which triangulation results will not be accepted.
 This can happen if `OpenPose` provides a bad 2D keypoint estimate, or if the person of interest leaves the camera field.
 Triangulation will then be tried again on all subsets of all cameras minus one.
 If the best of the resulting reprojection errors is below the threshold, it is retained.
 If it is still above the threshold, one more camera is excluded.\
 • The minimum number of "good" cameras (i.e., cameras remaining after the last two steps) required for triangulating a keypoint.
-If there is not enough, the 3D keypoint is dropped for this frame.
+If there are not enough cameras left, the 3D keypoint is dropped for this frame.

 Once all frames are triangulated, the ones with missing keypoint coordinates are interpolated.
 The interpolation method can also be chosen from among linear, slinear, quadratic, and cubic.
 The mean reprojection error over all frames is given for each point and saved to a log file, as well as the number of cameras excluded to reach the demanded thresholds.
 The resulting 3D coordinates are formatted as a .trc file, which can be read by `OpenSim`.